choden12/choden12.github.io/_posts/2025-09-08-intern_1st_week.md

 - Ensuring that the design met the requirements of all potential users (desktop and mobile) involved multiple rounds of discussion and revisions.

 ## Next week's plan
-Review our current Figma design and improve it by addressing the concepts we missed during the first week, such as proper component usage, consistent spacing, and responsive design adjustments.
+1. Review & Improve Current Figma Design
+- Revisit our existing Figma files.
+- Address missed concepts from Week 1, especially proper component usage (e.g., ensuring different positions have distinct roles and functionality).

+2. Finalize Design Assets
-- Finalize all design assets for both desktop and mobile views to ensure a smooth transition to development.
+- Prepare all assets for both desktop and mobile views.
-- Begin frontend development by implementing the improved UI using React.js.
-- Start backend development by setting up the server, creating the database schema, and defining API endpoints using Node.js and Express.
-- Integrate frontend and backend to enable basic project management features such as creating, editing, and tracking projects.
-- Schedule regular review sessions with the team lead to get feedback on both the design improvements and the initial development progress.
-- Document all changes and progress for easier reference during future development stages.
+- Ensure designs are developer-ready for a smooth transition into the development phase.

+3. Design ERD (Entity Relationship Diagram)
+- Create and validate the ERD to reflect the latest system requirements.